notfakSaxtomHale/Justatheme/README.md

 5. after that go to user settings scroll down then select themes click the button at the top that say’s open theme folder click it.
 6. if you have downloaded the folder just open as .rar vut if you don’t have it you will need to extract it.
 7. have fun!
 And yes it take 7 attempends.
+Justatheme06 is a mistake but Justatheme07 is the full version if you want more follow me.